How Tall Can Olive Trees Grow? (Answered)

 Factors that affect how tall the olive tree will grow:

-- Variety – not all sorts grow at the same rate.
+• Variety – not all sorts grow at the same rate.
 Some olive types will stay smaller (for example, dwarf olive trees), while others will grow a lot.

-- Climate – olive tree height also depends on the climate and sunlight exposure.
+• Climate – olive tree height also depends on the climate and sunlight exposure.
 Trees that are exposed to enough sunlight tend to stay shorter but have much thicker twigs and branches.
 On the other hand, trees without enough sunlight will grow taller, trying to acquire as much sunlight as possible.

-- Human factor – probably the most important one.
+• Human factor – probably the most important one.
 Olive growers mostly prune olive trees in a way to get more fruits each year.
 So, they’re forcing olive fertility instead of olive size.

 Height of Mature Olive Trees

 As you can see above, mature olive trees can reach up to 35 feet (ca. 10 meters) in height.
-It’ll take many years to reach that number, but in 99% of the cases, olive trees will never grow so tall, and the reason for that are olive growers.
+It’ll take many years to reach that number, but in 99% of the cases, olive trees will never grow so tall, and the reason for that is olive growers.

 Most olive growers (including me) don’t want their trees to be extremely high, and there are several reasons why:

-- It’s easier to pick olives from a shorter tree
+• It’s easier to pick olives from a shorter tree

-- Working on the tree throughout the year is much easier (pruning, etc.)
+• Working on the tree throughout the year is much easier (pruning, etc.)

-- The goal is to get more olive fruit each year, not to get the tallest tree ever
+• The goal is to get more olive fruit each year, not to get the tallest tree ever

 If you force an olive tree to grow in height, it probably won’t bear as much fruit as it could, even though the twigs will be larger and taller.

-How Tall Do Olive Trees Grow In Pots?
+How Tall Do Olive Trees Grow In Pots

 Olive trees grown in pots can’t reach the same height as those grown in the ground.
 Pots limit the root system growth, and by restricting root growth, they also limit the trunk and canopy.